RekerLab/ActiveDelta/README.md

 ### Datasets

-56 curated benchmarking training and test sets for potency prediction from [SIMPD](https://chemrxiv.org/engage/chemrxiv/article-details/6406049e6642bf8c8f10e189) and 3 random splits of the training data used for our exploitative active learning evaluations.
+56 curated benchmarking training and test sets for potency prediction from the [SIMPD preprint](https://chemrxiv.org/engage/chemrxiv/article-details/6406049e6642bf8c8f10e189), 99 curated benchmarking training and test sets from the [SIMPD publication](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-023-00787-9), and 3 random splits of the training data used for our exploitative active learning evaluations.

 ### Results